 When someone loves your work, don’t be afraid to ask.
 Remember: “if you don’t ask, you will never get.”

 11. Why You Should Turn Your Car into a Rolling Billboard

 That’s a lot of potential clients.

-If you want high quality, long lasting ads on your car, go with a car wrap.
+If you want high quality, long-lasting ads on your car, go with a vehicle wrap.